vasystems/accessbot/README.md

   "discordToken": "", // Discord bot token
   "servers": {
     "012345678901234567": { // set to the guild ID
-      "permissionRole": "012345678901234567", // snowflake for the role that slash commands should be restricted to "accessRole": "012345678901234567", // snowflake for the role that should be assigned to users that have requested access
+      "accessRoleId": ["012345678901234567"], // snowflake for the role that should be assigned to users that have requested access - comma separate roles for multiple roles to be assigned (eg. ["012345678901234567", "765432109876543210"])
-      "separator": " - " // the separator that should be used between the name and pilot ID in nicknames }
+      "nickSeparator": " - ", // the separator that should be used between the name and pilot ID in nicknames "roleRemoval": { // section for configuration of the removal of role(s) when a pilot joins a server "enabled": true, // set this to true if a role needs to be removed when a user is given access to the server, and false if not
+        "roleId": ["012345678901234567"] // if role removal is enabled above, set this to the snowflake of the role(s) that need to be removed when a user is given access; comma separate roles for multiple roles to be removed (eg. ["012345678901234567", "765432109876543210"])
+      }
+    }
   }
 }